venkatram64/spring-work-micro-services/README.md

-Note: config server is added in this branch and reactjs frontend app is also added
+Note: config server with git repo  is added in this branch and reactjs frontend app is also added

+please map in hosts file
+On Linux/Mac: /etc/hosts
+On Windows: C:\Windows\System32\drivers\etc\hosts
+127.0.0.1 content-service
+127.0.0.1 post-service

 order of starting services:
 1. post-config-server